ProPASS Early Career Researcher Awardees

 Dr. Gregore Iven Mielke

-Gregore received his BA in Physical Education (2010), and MSc (2012) and PhD in Epidemiology (2017), from the Federal University of Pelotas, Brazil.
+Gregore received his BA in Physical Education (2010), and MSc (2012) and PhD in Epidemiology (2017) from the Federal University of Pelotas, Brazil.
 Currently, Gregore is a Research Fellow in the School of Human Movement and Nutrition Sciences, The University of Queensland.
 With expertise in population-based cohort studies, his research is focused on physical activity and sedentary behaviour, with the goal of creating opportunities for improving public health.
-Gregore has been involved in a variety of cohort studies, including HABITAT Study, the Australian Longitudinal Study on Women’s Health and the Pelotas (Brazil) Birth Cohort Studies.
+Gregore has been involved in a variety of cohort studies, including the HABITAT Study, the Australian Longitudinal Study on Women’s Health (ALSWH) and the Pelotas (Brazil) Birth Cohort Studies.
 Before moving to Australia in 2018, Gregore had professional experience working on the Coordination of Chronic Non-Communicable Diseases Surveillance and Health Promotion in the Brazilian Ministry of Health.
-Gregore's interest is in measuring and understanding inequalities in population health, particularly in relation to physical activity and sedentary behaviour.
+Gregore's research interest is in measuring and understanding inequalities in population health, particularly in relation to physical activity and sedentary behaviour.

 Dr Li-Tang Tsai

 Li-Tang Tsai was born in Taipei, Taiwan.
 She has a background in physical therapy and took both her master and PhD in Gerontology and Public Health, at the University of Jyväskylä, Finland.
 In 2017, she defended her thesis on “Walking, physical activity and life-space mobility among older people”, a work that included accelerometer-assessed physical activity among 174 community-dwelling Finnish older adults.
 In the same year, she was appointed as postdoctoral researcher in the University of Southern Denmark, where she managed the EU-funded PROMISS project (Prevention of Malnutrition in Senior Subjects in the EU) work package 2.
 Her main tasks and current research area include (1) harmonizing accelerometer data across five cohorts of older adults across Europe and USA; and (2) coordinating a lab study on 100 older adults (80+) to validate multiple accelerometers worn in different anatomical positions against energy expenditure measured by indirect calorimetry and double-labelled water.
-She has contributed to 13 papers in the field of gerontology, was awarded in 2016 for best article by PhD student from the Finnish Gerontology Research center, presented in several international conferences and has been invited as guest lecturer in South Korea and Taiwan.
+She has contributed to 13 papers in the field of gerontology, was awarded for best article by a PhD student from the Finnish Gerontology Research Center in 2016, presented in several international conferences and has been invited as guest lecturer in South Korea and Taiwan.